LOADING ...

 75 max

-Of course that kind of a following,
+Of with that kind of a following,

 I started dreaming of the big

-and hearing myself on the radio
+again and hearing on the radio

 Only was,